 WARNING!
 Kickback may occur when the nose or tip of the guide bar touches an object, and cause a lightning fast reverse reaction, kicking the guide bar up and towards the operator.
-May cause make starting easier.
-You should always
+May cause serious personal injury.
+Kickback may occur when the nose or tip of the guide bar touches an object, and cause a lightning fast reverse reaction, kicking the guide bar up and towards the operator.
+May cause serious personal injury.

-Decompression valve: The valve is to reduce the pressure in the cylinder and
+Decompression valve: The valve is to reduce the pressure in the cylinder and make starting easier.
+You should always use the decompression valve when starting the machine.